 Outdoor Holiday Dinner

 Are you tired of the same ol’ holiday dinner spent couped up indoors?
-If you’re an outdoor minded individual take advantage of the extended weekends this season and hit the trail for a holiday meal you’re not soon to forget!
+If you’re an outdoor minded individual start a new tradition by hitting the trail for a holiday meal you’re not soon to forget!

 Share your favorite backcountry holiday recipe